Brewheart/bookbot/README.md

 # bookbot
-My first repository on GitHub.
+BookBot is my first project!

 # My name is Hampus.
 I am currently learning code with the intent to become a developer.